The Top 5 Challenges That Hold Companies Back from Leveraging NPS Data to Develop and Improve Products

 The following post is part of a series that will help inform readers of the power that a company’s Net Promoter Score has on its long-term business goals.

-It might sound like common sense to say that brands should continuously collect feedback on their products and services so that they can optimize their efforts and maximize their profits, all while ensuring and sustaining product-market fit.
+It might seem like common sense that brands should continuously collect feedback on their products and services.
+Doing so allows them to optimize their efforts and maximize profits.
+It also helps ensure and sustain product-market fit.
 But it’s far too common that companies push feedback to the backburner upon encountering challenges.

-Without a proper feedback strategy in place, or regular analysis of NPS data, it can be difficult to draw insights and leverage them to drive business decisions.
-Companies that are missing the mark when it comes to NPS are letting low-hanging opportunities to improve customer relationships, innovate better products, and reduce churn pass them by.
+Without a proper feedback strategy, or regular analysis of NPS data, drawing insights becomes challenging.
+This lack of insight makes it difficult to leverage data effectively and drive informed business decisions.
+Companies that miss the mark with NPS are overlooking easy opportunities to enhance customer relationships.
+They also miss chances to innovate better products and reduce churn.

 NPS data is gathered by administering a single question to the people that use a business’s product or service: “What is the likelihood that you would recommend [COMPANY OR PRODUCT] to a friend or colleague?”